lingtalfi/Light_BreezeGenerator/doc/api/Ling/Light_BreezeGenerator/Generator/LingBreezeGenerator/getInsertMethod.md

-Returns the content of a php method of type insert (internal naming convention.
+Returns the content of a php method of type insert (internal naming convention).

 The variables array is described in this class description.